 Franchise Group Announces Participation in Upcoming Investor Conferences

-DELAWARE, Ohio, Nov.
-10, 2022 (GLOBE NEWSWIRE) -- Franchise Group, Inc. FRG ("Franchise Group" or the "Company") today announced that it will participate in small group meetings at the following investor conferences:
+/EIN News/ -- DELAWARE, Ohio, Nov.
+10, 2022 (GLOBE NEWSWIRE) -- Franchise Group, Inc. (NASDAQ: FRG) (“Franchise Group” or the “Company”) today announced that it will participate in small group meetings at the following investor conferences:

 - November 15, 2022 - Stephens Annual Investment Conference in Nashville, TN